Seore287/P3D-Coursework/Game Design Document.md

 - Basic Movement: players use the standard controls to walk, run, jump, and interact with the environment.
 All other details can be seen in above (Game Controls).
 - Solar Slash: Unleashes a powerful swing that deals extra holy damage to dark-aligned enemies.
 - Flame Wave – Cleaves the air, sending a wave of fire forward to burn multiple enemies.
-- Arcade Barrage: Fires a rapid series of arcane bolts, each homing in on enemies.
 - Stormcall: Slams the ground to summon a localized storm, dealing area-of-effect lightning damage.

 ### ​Weapons
-- Soulforged Blade: a dark slender blade that glows with ethereal energy.
+- Eclipse Blade: a longsword forged from celestial metal that shimmers in the light, shifting between radiant silver and dark obsidian.
+Upgrades: Increased critical hit chance, chance to blind enemies, added fire or light damage.
 - Thunderstrike Hammer: heavy duty weapon thats fused with electric energy, with rune symbols ertched around them.
+Upgrades: Increased shock radius, chance to paralyze enemies, adds chain lightning effect to hits.
 - Emberhand Axe: imbued with fiery enchantments, glowing around the edges.
+Upgrades: Higher burn duration, larger flame wave, chance to ignite surrounding enemies on impact.

 ### ​Inventory
 Is there an inventory system?
 If so, how does it work and how is it accessed?